ChemBioScripting/GRV-Glare-Dark-Cupertino/README.md

 ### Video Preview:

-On [_YouTube_](https://youtu.be/WRA3I-CEuSM) ...Sorry for the low quality, but I understood that my laptop's video card is not so good for a screencasting + Compiz effects ;-)
+On [_YouTube_](https://youtu.be/WRA3I-CEuSM) ...Sorry for the low quality; I realize that my laptop's video card is not so good to support a screencasting with Compiz effects ;-)